Sony will show off the first PlayStation 5 games on June 4th – TechCrunch

 Sony has been dishing out details on the PlayStation 5 piece-by-piece, rather than dropping all of the details at one big mega event.
 First came word of the Holiday 2020 release window.
-Then came an overview of the specs — like that it’ll have a super fast solid state drive by default.
+Then came an overview of the specs — like that it’ll have a super-fast solid-state drive by default.
 Most recently, they showed off the controller.
 (The divvied up approach makes sense, really; with the ongoing pandemic preventing events like E3 and GDC from happening… why wouldn’t Sony work on their own schedule and make every aspect its own mini-spectacle?)

 The next glimpse they give, it seems, will be of the first games coming to the console.